Kelp Noodle Pad Thai

 - 1 Tbs coconut oil

-- 1 lb boneless, skinless chicken thighs, cut into 1 inch chunks
+- 1 lb boneless, skinless chicken thighs, cut into 1 inch chunks or 1 lb ground chicken

 - Sea salt and ground black pepper, to taste